Guide For Small Business Website Design

 I always say this is a very important part of your business.
 The logo is what represents your company visually, so you want a professional logo design, not a $5 job on Fiverr.

-(You can spend anywhere between $300-$10,000NZD with an experienced logo designer.
+(You can spend up to $10,000NZD with an experienced logo designer.
 It’s a small price to pay for something so crucial)

 Also when it comes to your small business web design, the logo is what the website appearance is built around.
 The colour and style of your branding determines the overall look or ‘paint’ your website will have.